polysyllabic/chaos/README.md

 TCC was originally developed for *The Last of Us Part 2*.
 Detailed instructions on how to run that game will be found in the [README file](docs/TLOU2/README.md) for that game.

 ## Design

 The core of TCC involves the Chaos engine, written in C++ for speed.
 At the lowest level, the Chaos engine works by forwarding USB protocols using the Linux raw-gadget kernel module.
 For every USB request, the engine duplicates the request and passes it along.
 However, in the case of messages corresponding to controller buttons/joysticks, the data is passed to other processes that can meddle with the data.
-This forwarding infrastructure is done by through the a custom library (usb-sniffify) that combines [raw-gadget](https://github.com/xairy/raw-gadget) and [libusb](https://libusb.info).
+This forwarding infrastructure is done by through a custom library (usb-sniffify) that combines [raw-gadget](https://github.com/xairy/raw-gadget) and [libusb](https://libusb.info).

 The Chatbot is written primarily in Python, with some HTML and JavaScript for the sources.